efueger/silverstripe-framework/docs/en/01_Tutorials/02_Extending_A_Basic_Site.md

 ### Controller

 Each page type also has a **"controller"**.
 The controller contains all the code used to manipulate our data before it is rendered.
 For example, suppose we were making an auction site, and we only wanted to display the auctions closing in the next ten minutes.
 We would implement this logic in the controller.
-The controller for a page should inherit from [api:ContentController].
+The controller for a page should inherit from [api:SilverStripe\CMS\Controllers\ContentController].
 Just as we create a "Page" data object and subclass it for the rest of the site, we also create a "Page_Controller" that is subclassed.

 Creating a new page type requires creating each of these three elements.
 We will then have full control over presentation, the database, and editable CMS fields.